Is Black and White Flattering on You?

 Remember, evaluating your contrast level is just one step in creating a wardrobe you love and it is not as cut and dried as it sounds.
 There is wiggle room in there.
 For instance, when you first look at Gwen Stefani, you notice her light hair and light skin.
 But, peer into her eyes for half a second and you notice that they are very dark.
 Because of this she actually is high contrast.

 Exploring your natural contrast level and applying it to your wardrobe is a great place to start.
 See what comes up for you and how it affects your experience of getting dressed tomorrow morning or how you perceive clothing differently the next time you shop.

 Would you like more detail about how to know if black and white (or other color combinations) is good for you?
 Are there a slew of style questions in the back of your mind to which you don’t have answers, but you’d like to GET the answers?
 I can help!
-Whether you live nearby or far away, if you are longing to feel confident and beautiful in the clothing choices you make, be sure to watch my free 60-minute webinar: ‘3 Style Strategies for Professional Women Over 40’ where you will begin to learn how to dress with confidence without shedding pounds, sacrificing comfort or compromising who you are.
+Whether you live nearby or far away, if you are longing to feel confident and beautiful in the clothing choices you make, be sure to my LIVE online class ‘Create Your Personal Style in 6 Weeks’ where you will learn the tools you’ll need to dress with confidence without shedding pounds, sacrificing comfort or compromising who you are.
+And I’ll be there every step of the way to answer your questions and help you practice what you’re learning.
 Imagine how it will feel to realize your dream of eliminating stress and instead feel deeply satisfied and delighted every time you get dressed!
-Watch it HERE.